 What is a Hairdresser?

-Hairdressing is a reputable and well established career that is attractive to many because of its high demand and flexibility of operations.
-Hairdressers can work as employees of salons or as independent contractors.
-Hairdressers can be male or female and are not gender stereotyped, although barbers are still considered to be mostly male.
+Hairdressing is a reputable and well-established career that is attractive to many because of its high demand and flexibility of operations.
+A hairdresser can work as an employee of a salon or as an independent contractor.
+Hairdressers can be either male or female, and are not gender stereotyped, although barbers are still considered to be mostly male.
 Most hairdressers have a broad range of skills, but some specialize in processes and techniques such as:

 - Hair Colouring and Dyes

 A hairdresser will typically address all things related to the appearance, styling, and grooming of hair on the head.
 A hairdresser will listen to the client first, and make sure they have a clear understanding and expectation of the desired results.
 Hairdressers will often refer to photographs and pictures in beauty and style magazines to visualize the look desired by the client.
 They must continue with their training and education in order to be able to offer clients the latest style or cut.

 Many hairdressers take part in hair competitions in order to keep up to date with the latest styles and cuts.
 These competitions showcase colouring, styling and cutting techniques.
 Salons encourage hairdressers to partake in competitions, as an award-winning hairdresser will be great publicity for a salon, and the hairdresser will often end up gaining a large client base.

 The largest task often performed by hairdressers is the actual cutting of hair.
 Clients seeking a new look or just requiring a trim will seek out the services of a hairdresser on a regular basis.
 Hairdressing is also referred to as hair styling and is the process of styling the hair in a desired way to enhance the appearance of the individual.
 There are many styles that a hairdresser must know in their profession including:

 - Curly styles, and knowing the most flattering way to cut curly hair

 - Straight styles, and knowing how to cut poker straight hair